-The Maryland State Board of Contract Appeals adjudicates bid and contract disputes between State government and contractors or vendors doing business with the State.
+The MSBCA adjudicates appeals of bid and contract disputes between State government agencies and contractors or vendors doing business with the State after a final decision has been issued by the applicable procurement officer.
 Matters involved in bid disputes include the preparation and interpretation of bid specifications, qualifications and selection of bidders, and the bidding process.
-Issues in contract disputes include the quality of performance, compliance with contract provisions, compensation, claims and change orders, termination, and any other matter which cannot be resolved.
-The Board does not have jurisdiction over the procurement of architectural and engineering services.
-The Board may subpoena witnesses and documents and may compel the testimony of witnesses.
-Decisions of the Board are subject to judicial review, and any aggrieved party, including a State agency, may appeal a final decision.
+Issues in contract disputes include the quality of performance, compliance with contract provisions, compensation, claims and change orders, termination, and any other matters that cannot be resolved by or among the parties.
+The Board does not issue advisory opinions.
+The Board may issue subpoenas requiring the production of documents, or requiring witnesses to appear for testimony at hearings or depositions.
+Decisions of the Board are subject to judicial review, and any aggrieved party, including a State agency, may appeal a final decision of the Board in the Circuit Courts of Maryland.

 (Courtesy Maryland State Archives: Maryland Manual On-line)